QuantEcon/SimpleDifferentialOperators.jl/README.md

 Derivation can be found [here](https://github.com/ubcecon/computing_and_datascience/blob/master/continuous_time_methods/notes/discretized-differential-operator-derivation.tex).

-If you want to build the docs locally (say, for contributions), you can just run `julia make.jl` after cd'ing to the `docs/` directory and activating that environment.
+If you want to build the docs locally (say, for contributions), you can just cd to the `docs/` directory and run `julia --project=Project.toml make.jl` (make sure `Documenter.jl` is installed).
 This will create/populate the `docs/build` directory.

 ## Troubleshooting